 Above: Doris Lee, The Family Reunion, 1942, oil on canvas, 24 x 34 inches.
 Private collection.
 Courtesy of Jonathan Boos. © Estate of Doris Lee, Courtesy D. Wigmore Fine Art, Inc.

 Doris Lee (1904-1983) may not be a household name like her male peers, Thomas Hart Benton, Grant Wood and Milton Avery, but she should be.

 Based in New York City and Woodstock, New York, Lee had a thriving artistic career from the mid-1930s through the 1950s.
 Her work evolved stylistically from figuration to abstraction, all the while distinctly fusing folk and modernist art trends.

-An exciting new exhibition of Lee’s paintings, commercial prints, books and textiles at the Westmoreland Museum of Art brings to light her range and restless creativity and gives us an opportunity to revisit her unique contributions that have been largely overlooked.
+An exciting exhibition of Lee’s paintings, commercial prints, books and textiles at the Westmoreland Museum of Art brought to light her range and restless creativity and gave us an opportunity to revisit her unique contributions that have been largely overlooked.

 Lee first gained recognition during the 1930s and 1940s working in the Regionalist style then in vogue in the US.
 Such works epitomized a nostalgic view of rural America, as the country grappled with the rapid changes taking place amid the Depression and World War II.